AI email for nonprofits

 Major donor stewardship

-Foundation and grant outreach
+Foundation grant outreach and grant proposals

 Corporate sponsorship pitches